lukejoshua/o5i8i2/README.md

 Entering '**19h00**' into the site progressed to the next puzzle

 ### Alpha Bravo Charlie

 Agents on the Whatsapp group received SMS activation codes which were entered into the site.
 The following day Agents were divided into Alpha-, Bravo- and Charlie-Team Whatsapp groups.
+Each team received the same three challenges, but in different orders.

 #### Translation